SWIFT message types: Composition of MT number

 A MT103 message is considered a "Single Customer Credit Transfer" and is used to instruct a funds transfer.

 Overview of SWIFT MT categories

 The table below shows the different categories and the message type descriptions.

 ISO 15022 MT

-Although ISO 15022 message types are different in their structure than the SWIFT MT, the naming convention remains the same.
+Although ISO 15022 message types are different in their structure from the SWIFT MT, the naming convention remains the same.

+Legal status

+The Courts in England and Wales have held that the header of a SWIFT message amounts to a valid form of electronic signature.